Rebound poster

 The inciting incident occurs at 10 minutes when Roy has a spectacular meltdown during a televised game, throwing a tantrum and physically acting out, resulting in his immediate suspension from college basketball coaching..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Roy reluctantly accepts the middle school coaching position at Mt.
+This demonstrates the protagonist's commitment to Roy reluctantly accepts the middle school coaching position at Mt.
 Vernon Junior High, entering a world completely different from elite college basketball - a world of awkward kids who can't play., moving from reaction to action.

 The Collapse moment at 67 minutes (78% through) represents the emotional nadir.
 Here, Roy chooses his old life and abandons the team before their championship game.
 The kids feel betrayed.
 Roy gets what he thought he wanted but it feels empty - his dream of college glory is revealed as hollow.
-He's become the selfish person again and hurt those who trusted him., illustrates the protagonist at their lowest point.
+He's become the selfish person again and hurt those who trusted him., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 83% of the runtime.
 Roy makes the active choice to return to the team, synthesizing his basketball knowledge with his newfound understanding of what truly matters.
 He sacrifices his college career for the kids, choosing humility and service over ego and glory., demonstrating the transformation achieved throughout the journey.